WenjieZ/distributed-frank-wolfe/README.md

 The typical workflow is:

 1. Open a PySpark terminal or a PySpark notebook
-2. Prepare your own RDD, and `from frontend import solve, evaluate'
+2. Prepare your own RDD, and `from frontend import solve, evaluate`
 3. Feed your RDD to the `solve` function, as well as provide necessary parameters
 4. Evaluate your result with `evaluate` function.